projectodd/openwhisk-katacoda/5-packages/01-getting-started.md

    (parameters: cron, startDate, stopDate)
 ```

 Here we can see that the `alarms` package contains three feeds.
-Additionally, we can see these feeds all take various paramater values.
+Additionally, we can see these feeds all take various parameter values.
 We will look in to how to make use of this kind of information as we proceed.

 **2. Creating a package**